felix5-ctrl/python-learning/README.md

 # My repository for my Python programming journey
 # as of now consisting of a CS50P course work along repository
 #
-# Status: Week 1 CS50p Lection 0, about halfway done
+# Status: Week 1 CS50p Lection 0, about halfway done dtg 290326